samwel-mongare/Module-One-Capstone-Project/README.md

-# Personal Portfolio project (mobile version)
+# The Module One Capstone Project

-> This project involves creating a basic mobile version portfolio skeleton which will be used in the development of a complete personal portfolio accessible both through phone and desktop.
+> This is a BAR IN MOTION website project created as per the  Cindy Shin website design in Behance.
+The website project is in regard to an event and the website communicates important details about the event and more about the host of the event.
+(BAR IN MOTION INC.)

 ## Mobile Version screenshot